bs-production/front-end-guidelines/homepage-in-cms.md

 1. Generate your borders.php and template.css using the Spruce Generator
 2. Use the Copy Tool to duplicate the Home page from devtest11 into your site. http://www.bsiadmin.com/portal/utility/cms_copy.php?dothis=confirmed
+    - Select source "New Site" then from dropdown to copy content FROM, choose devtest11
+    - From dropdown to copy content INTO, choose your site, click Sub
+    - On next screen, select Home page only, then scroll to bottom of page and click Continue.
+    - On the next screen, verify the information, and click Continue.
 3. Cut each homepage section from your borders file and paste into the appropriate custom code module in your new home page.
 ***UPDATE: Due to a flooky bug that causes the first custom code module to disappear...
 To edit a custom code module, select Page Modules from the right sidebar and click the module you would like to edit.***
 4. Save your page and Rejoice!